 5. Travel during the off-season

 If you’re heading to a vacation destination, prices are going to go up during specific seasons.
 For instance, you’re going to pay big bucks to fly to Florida in December or over spring break, but flights at most other times of year are pretty affordable.
 The same thing goes if you are traveling abroad.
-Last year we traveled to Costa Rica during their rainy season and not only did it not rain at all during the day but we saved a ton of money on our flights and accommodations because they typically don’t get as many visitors that time of year.
+Last year we traveled to Costa Rica during their rainy season and not only did it not rain at all during the day but we saved money on our flights and accommodations because they typically don’t get as many visitors that time of year.

 6. Fly during inconvenient hours